 Current CHA Leaseholders whose application to reside in a Public Housing Unit is rejected because of a failure to satisfy Management's Screening Criteria or a failure to engage in activities to meet the Screening Criteria may, pursuant to the RRC and the CHA Grievance Procedure, request an informal hearing with Management and, if applicable, a formal hearing before an independent hearing officer.
-Management will provide CHA with copies of correspondence with the applicant in connection with the filing of a grievance by a rejected applicant.
+Management will provide CHA with copies of correspondence with the applicant in connection with the filing of a grievance by a rejected applicant and with a Notice for Formal Grievance, attached to and made part of the Procedures.